EmmanuelCollegeStudentUnion/ecsu-server/content/posts/2019-03-18_which-cambridge-college-is-best-for-computer-science.md

 subtitle: >-
   Emmanuel College students answer the most searched questions about Cambridge by prospective applicants
-description: >-
-  A second year Computer Scientist at Emmanuel College compares the best Cambridge Colleges for computer science and which he might choose if he had to pick again.
 ---
 Hi, I’m Nathan a second year Computer Scientist at Emmanuel.
 First of all, which college is right for you and which subject you do are mostly unrelated.
 Also, I don’t know what it is like to study Computer Science at all of the 31 Cambridge colleges.
 Nevertheless, I can talk a bit in general about a few colleges I might choose if I had to pick again.